Asabeneh/React-For-Everyone/readme.md

 ### Injecting an array to JSX Element

-To give example for an array, let change the HTML, CSS, JavaScript an array.
+To give example for an array, let us change the HTML, CSS, JavaScript an array and inject it to the main JSX element below.

 ```js
 const techs = ['HTML', 'CSS', 'JavaScript']